Skip to content

-What is predictive analytics?
+What are predictive analytics?

 How to get started with predictive analytics for cash flow forecasting?

-To start a machine learning project for cash flow forecasting, a treasury department can begin with a small prototype to prove the viability of this approach.
+To start a machine learning project for predictive analytics and cash flow forecasting, a treasury department can begin with a small prototype to prove the viability of this approach.
 This will provide valuable insights into the potential benefits and limitations of machine learning and help identify areas for improvement.
 With the correct data and the right approach, machine learning has the potential to revolutionize cash flow, providing more accurate, relevant, and automated predictions that can support better decision-making and financial planning.

 In every successful project, the following steps need to be addressed: